deepankardatta/blandr/README.md

 ## Future improvements

 I need to take out the last references to *BlandAltmanEdinburgh* and change it to *blandr*.
 There are a further few deprecated functions to delete (I just need to finish a few projects first!!).
 The package needs to have to go through some validation and testing, and I need to write some *testhtat* modules.
 There will be a lot of iterative improvements to come.

+## Help wanted!

+Comments on the code, suggestions for improvement, verification tests, validation studies, and even code contributions would be gratefully accepted.
+Email me at deepankardatta@users.noreply.github.com and I'll try and get back to you as soon as possible.
+Please do bear in mind this is a side-project, and I can be otherwise busy with a lot of other work.